Neahtid/neahtid.github.io/p_investor-relations.md

 			<div class="col-12 col-md-8">
 				<div class="white-island">
 					<h3>Series Seed Venture Round</h3>
-					<p>Neahtid is a R&D company in the Wireless Energy Industry, in a $10MM Market for 2022 according marketsandmarkets.com, learn more in <a href="http://bit.ly/2NHXgcx?utm_source=organic&utm_medium=web&utm_campaign=Series%20Seed%20Peru&utm_term=Series%20Seed%20Deck" target="_blank"> Our Series Seed Round Deck</a>.</p>
+					<p>Neahtid is a R&D company in the Wireless Energy Industry, in a $10MM Market for 2022.</p>
+					<p>We are looking for an Angel Investor who is able to understand how profitable Neahtid will become in long term, and how a Research and Developments company runs.
+We trully beleive Neahtid is able to achive huge things working with the smart and kind partners.</p>
-					<p>We will provide investors having an interest in partnering Neahtid with Proformas, financial statements and details about investment options for this Series Round of Investment.</p>
+					<p>We will provide investors having an interest in partnering Neahtid with Proformas, financial statements and details about current Round of Investment.</p>
-					<button href="javascript:void(0);"  data-toggle="modal" data-target="#modal">Subscribe</button>
+					<button href="javascript:void(0);"  data-toggle="modal" data-target="#modal">Become a Partner</button>
 				</div>
 			</div>
 			<div class="col-12 col-md-4">